knowlml/ict4d-playbook/toolkits/web-tools-and-services.md

+---
-# Web Tools and Services
+title: Web Tools and Services
+---

 This toolkit is a collection of ICT-related websites and resources that might be of interest to those Volunteer projects looking to leverage technologies in their projects.
 If you're looking for particular software, I recommend checking out the [Sneaker Drive Software]() Toolkit.